n8n-io/n8n-docs/document-templates/app-nodes.md

 On this page, you'll find a list of operations the _Name_ node supports, and links to more resources.

-!!! note "Credentials"
+///  note  | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/_Name_/).
+///

-!!! note "Examples and templates"
+///  note  | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [_Name_'s integrations](https://n8n.io/integrations/_Name_/){:target=_blank .external-link} page.
+///
 ## Operations

 * _Bullet list_